Legacy Video Files

 ‘Critically Endangered’ in the Presence of Aggravating Conditions

-Lack of preservation capacity in provider; lack of explicit preservation commitment or incentive from provider to preserve; lack of storage replication by provider; dependence on proprietary products or formats; poor management of data protection; inaccessibility to automated web crawlers; political or commercial interference; lack of offline equivalent; over-abundance; poorly managed intellectual property rights; lossy compression applied in upload scripts.
+Lack of skills, commitment or policy from corporate owners; lack of storage replication by provider; dependence on proprietary products or formats; poor management of data protection; inaccessibility to automated web crawlers; political or commercial interference; lack of offline equivalent; over-abundance; Uncertainty over IPR or the presence of orphaned works; lossy compression applied in upload scripts.

 ‘Vulnerable’ in the Presence of Good Practice